Born: December 16, 1880

 Born in Offerman, Georgia, Robert E. Lee Chancey was educated in the Georgian public school system and, in 1902, graduated from Mercer University with a law degree.
-He moved to Tampa on September 5, 1905 where he worked as an attorney with M.B.
+He moved to Tampa on September 5, 1905, where he worked as an attorney with M.B.
 Macfarlane until 1918.
-Chancey married Jennie Cortino in Tampa on September 10, 1906 and the couple had one son: William.
-Appointed County Solicitor, Chancey served in this position from 1916-1921 and again from 1923-1929.
+Chancey married Jennie Cortino in Tampa on September 10, 1906, and the couple had one son: William.
+Appointed County Solicitor, Chancey served in this position from 1916 to 1921 and again from 1923 to 1929.
 He was also President of the Hillsborough County Bar Association.

-Politically active, Chancey campaigned against long time mayor, D.B.
-McKay and won the election.
-Chancey served three 4-year terms as mayor until his retirement from city government.
+Politically active, Chancey campaigned against the long-time mayor, D.B.
+McKay, and won the election.
+Chancey served three 4-year terms as mayor until his retirement from the city government.
 During his terms of office, Chancey was confronted with social and economic hardship caused by the Depression.
-Many of Tampa's citizens lost their jobs and savings as business and banks failed throughout the city and tourism ground to a halt.
+Many of Tampa's citizens lost their jobs and savings as businesses and banks failed throughout the city and tourism ground to a halt.
 The city treasury had dwindled significantly, as people and businesses were no longer able to pay their property taxes.
-Yet, there was a rapidly growing demand on the city to feed and shelter the ever-increasing number of unemployed people.
+Yet, there was a rapidly growing demand in the city to feed and shelter the ever-increasing number of unemployed people.

 In the spring of 1932, Tampa received federal relief through the Works Progress Administration (WPA) and, with Mayor Chancey's guidance, the city received some much-needed civic improvements.
 The Peter 0.
 Knight Airport on Davis Island was completed.
 Bayshore Boulevard was widened and a new seawall was constructed, repairs were made to the Tampa Bay Hotel and, in 1933, the University of Tampa was established.
 In addition, the federal government supplied the funds to construct Fort Homer Hesterly, a new National Guard armory.
 By 1938, the City's economic situation began to substantially improve and with the onset of World War II, Tampa's economy rapidly expanded with the growing demand for wartime equipment and materials.